Learn How To Optimize Engagement & Unleash Potential

 Part One: What is An Entrepreneurial Mindset?

-- Redefine entrepreneurship in a way that anyone can embrace regardless of their circumstances or chosen path.
+- Redefine entrepreneurship in a way that everyone can embrace.

 Part Two: How to Create Entrepreneurial Learning Environments

-Drawing from the Ice House Entrepreneurship Programs methodology, participants will explore best practices for encouraging entrepreneurial attitudes and skills in others, including:
+Drawing from the Ice House Entrepreneurship Programs methodology, we will:

-- Entrepreneurial learning and teaching methods that increase engagement while enhancing curiosity, creativity, critical thinking, and other essential 21st century skills.
+- Expose four key entrepreneurial learning strategies that increase engagement while enhancing curiosity, creativity, critical thinking, and other essential 21st century skills.

-- Eight core competencies gleaned from the observation and analysis of unlikely entrepreneurs
+- Identify eight core competencies gleaned from the observation and analysis of unlikely entrepreneurs

-- The process that enables entrepreneurs to identify, evaluate, and actualize opportunities that exist in our every-day lives.
+- Explore the process that enables entrepreneurs to identify, evaluate, and actualize opportunities that exist in our every-day lives.

 Who Should Attend